Taling Chan subdistrict, Bangkok

 Taling Chan (ตลิ่งชัน, [tā.lìŋ t͡ɕʰān]) is a khwaeng (sub-district) in Taling Chan district, Bangkok, Thailand.

 History & toponymy

-The name Taling Chan means "steep bank", without knowing when it was called.
-It is possible that this being called, because of Khlong Chak Phra canal, the original course of Chao Phraya River that flows through the area.
-Excavation through the loop of Chao Phraya River during middle Ayutthaya period (corresponds to King Chairachathirat's reign).
-As a result, Khlong Chak Phra was followed, causing one bank to have a higher area than the opposite bank, which was assumed to be the old Chao Phraya course, became a low-lying plain and suffered from annual flooding.
+The name Taling Chan means "steep bank," though it is unclear exactly when the name was first used.
+It is possible that the name originated because of the Khlong Chak Phra canal, the original course of the Chao Phraya river that flows through the area.
+During the middle Ayutthaya period (corresponding to King Chairachathirat's reign), an excavation was made through a loop of the Chao Phraya river.
+As a result, the river followed the new canal, causing one bank to be higher than the opposite bank, which was assumed to be the old river course and became a low-lying plain prone to annual flooding.

-Taling Chan was formerly part of Thonburi Province before Phra Nakhon and Thonburi Provinces were merged into Bangkok in late 1972.
-Since then, Taling Chan has been fully sub-district and district status of Bangkok.
+Taling Chan was formerly part of Thonburi province before Phra Nakhon and Thonburi provinces were merged into Bangkok in late 1972.
+Since then, Taling Chan has held full sub-district and district status within Bangkok.